Causal Explanation for Reinforcement Learning: Quantifying State and Temporal Importance: Action-based Importance versus Q-value-based Importance

 \section{Action-based Importance versus Q-value-based Importance}

-This section is about the comparison between the action-based importance method and the Q-value-based importance method.
-It sometimes shows Q-value-based importance can't reflect what features in the state that the policy really depends on.
+This section discusses the comparison between the action-based importance method and the Q-value-based importance method.
+It demonstrates that the Q-value-based method sometimes fails to reflect the features in the state that the policy relies on.